 Hassenfeld Children’s Hospital—34th Street

-As the newest children’s hospital in New York City, our flagship inpatient location was designed around the needs of children and families.
+As the newest children’s hospital in New York City, our 34th Street location was designed around the needs of children and families.

 Our patient relations staff and guest services associates can help you find resources you need, such as a notary, laundry services, food delivery, parking information, and transportation and hotel accommodations.